milankl/LinLogQuantization.jl/README.md

 ### Round to nearest in linear or logarithmic space

-For a logarithmic integer system with base `b` (i.e. only `0,b,b²,b³,...` are representable), for example, we have
+For a logarithmic integer system with base `b` (i.e. only `0, b, b², b³,...` are representable), we have
 ```julia
 log_b(1) = 0
 log_b(√b) = 0.5